 It is time for a new common card rankings for all the common cards in Clash Royale!
-We will be having a power ranking, #24 to #1, of the common cards in Clash Royale as of August 2018.
-As many of you know, I have done this ranking before, back when there were only 22 common cards.
-The top 5 cards then, in order, were zap, goblin gang, bats, minions, and ice spirit.
+We will be having a power ranking, #24 to #1, of the common cards in Clash Royale as of August 2019.
+As many of you know, I have done this ranking before, back in May when there were still 24 common cards.
+The top 5 cards then, in order, were giant snowball, zap, goblin gang, bats, and rascals.
 Let’s see how much those rankings were shaken up over the past couple balance changes and updates!

 How the Common Cards are Ranked